jonahmurphy/uCOS-II-Scheduler-Simulator/README.md

 - A red element indicates that an element is disabled

 - Hovering over squares in the OSRdyTbl provides tool tips with information such as the task priority and it's state i.e weather its running, stopped, enabled or disaabled.
+- Tasks can be enabled / disabled either by using the spinner and the enable / disable button or by clicking on the squares in the OSRdyTbl
 Dependencies
 ------------